jony1346/random_person_data/README.md

 This library relies on the Random User Generator API, and its availability and response formats are subject to change by the API provider.
 Please refer to the official Random User Generator documentation for the most up-to-date information.

 For any issues or feedback related to this library, feel free to create an issue on GitHub.
+Happy

-Happy coding!
+ coding!

+---

+**Note**: All project data in this library is based on the web API provided by https://randomuser.me/.